Lane Hall: Presidency of the college

-Barring the specifications of the Board of Trustees, the president has full and final authority and responsibility for all components of Bates including the academics, operations, and finances.
-The president is de facto the highest ranking academic official of ten separate functions including, the Board of Trustees (both active and honorary), Departments of Student Affairs, Finance, Admissions, Communications, Faculty, Library Services, College Advancement and the treasury.
+Barring the specifications of the board of trustees, the president has full and final authority and responsibility for all components of Bates including the academics, operations, and finances.
+The president is de facto the highest ranking academic official of ten separate functions including, the board of trustees (both active and honorary), Departments of Student Affairs, Finance, Admissions, Communications, Faculty, Library Services, College Advancement and the treasury.
 Although not the highest-ranking officer within the departments, the president maintains substantial influence (should they choose to exercise the right) over the operational capabilities of such departments.
 The president is granted the right to, at their pleasure, attend, vote and otherwise participate in any (with some minimal specified restrictions) meeting established by the Corporation.
-Only the President of the College and the Chairperson of the Board of Trustees may convene a meeting unprompted and unscheduled in the event of an confirmed emergency.
-The office of the presidency is filled by a majority vote by the Board of Trustees and the office of the presidency is vacated by the same.
+Only the president of the college and the chairperson of the board of trustees may convene a meeting unprompted and unscheduled in the event of a confirmed emergency.
+The office of the presidency is filled by a majority vote by the board of trustees and the office of the presidency is vacated by the same.
 The president may not be removed for any reason whatsoever if a majority is not reached, formal notification is not presented to the incumbent, or a requested hearing is not granted.
 The president is the chief executive officer of the corporation and principal academic of the college.
-Only the President of the College may physically confer honorary degrees to recipients, no other member of the college, Board of Trustees, or Corporation is allowed to do so.
+Only the president of the college may physically confer honorary degrees to recipients, no other member of the college, board of trustees, or corporation is allowed to do so.

 The executive compensation for the president as of 2013 included a base salary of $432,000, with overall compensation totaling $465,170.
 This make the president the second highest paid president of the CBB schools off of base pay, and the third highest paid president of the CBB schools off of overall compensation.
 The presidency of the college is afforded an official residence, and various other expense free benefits.
 The presidential salary is ranked as the 7th highest paid president (in base pay) in the New England Small College Athletic Conference.